dportik/dadi_pipeline/README.md

 ## **Reporting Bugs/Errors** <a name="RBE"></a>

-If you encounter any issues while using *dadi_pipeline*, it could be the result of a dadi-specific problem or an error in dadi_pipeline.
+If you encounter any issues while using `dadi_pipeline`, it could be the result of a dadi-specific problem or an error in `dadi_pipeline`.
 I strongly recommend looking through the [dadi user group](https://groups.google.com/forum/#!forum/dadi-user) to see if a similar issue has been raised previously.
 This community resource is extremely helpful for troubleshooting.
-If you believe the issue is specific to dadi_pipeline, please post the error along with the relevant details of the analysis in the [issues page](https://github.com/dportik/dadi_pipeline/issues) in the repository.
+Ryan Gutenkunst has always been extremely helpful and generous with his time when it comes to resolving issues with `dadi`.
+However, it is important not to bother him with questions related specifically to this pipeline.
+If you have questions about `dadi_pipeline`, or have found an issue you believe is specific to `dadi_pipeline`, please post on the [issues page](https://github.com/dportik/dadi_pipeline/issues) here and not on the dadi user group!

 ## **Caveats** <a name="C"></a>